FlatTurtle/FlatTurtle/content/02-product.md

 <h2>Manage your own datastreams</h2>

 Public data streams such a buses, trains or the traffic situation near your location appears magically on the screen.
 Also weather or newsstreams can be selected.
-Use the [control panel](#links) to **add your own information** on the screen.
+Use the <a href="#links">control panel</a> to <strong>add your own information</strong> on the screen.

 </div>